Discovery and development of non-nucleoside reverse-transcriptase inhibitors: Next generation NNRTIs

 Researchers used multi-disciplinary approach to design NNRTIs with better resistance profile and an increased genetic barrier to the development of resistance.
 A new class of compounds, diarylpyrimide (DAPY), were discovered with the replacement of the central triazine ring from the DATA compounds, with a pyrimidine.
 This new class was more effective against drug resistant HIV-1 strains than the corresponding DATA analogs.
 The replacement enabled substitutions to the CH-group at the 5-position of the central aromatic ring.
 One of the first DAPY compounds, dapivirine (with R1= 2,4,6-trimethylanilino, R2 = R3 = H and Y = NH) was found to be effective against drug-resistant HIV-1 strains.
 Systematic chemical substitutions were made at the R1, R2, R3 and Y positions to find new DAPY derivatives.
 This led to the discovery of etravirine which has a bromine substitution at the 5-position (R3) of the pyrimidine ring (with R1 = 2,6-dimethyl-4-cyanoanilino, R2 = NH2 and Y = O) (figure 5).
 Etravirine was discovered by researchers at the Jansen Research Foundation and Tibotec and approved in 2008 by the FDA.
-It is used in treatment-expirenced adult patients with HIV infection that is multidrug resistant in combination with other antiretroviral drugs.
+It is used in treatment-experienced adult patients with HIV infection that is multidrug resistant in combination with other antiretroviral drugs.